oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *ktype* option specifies the type of each key in a MapOf type.
 It MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.

 #### 3.2.1.4 Derived Enumeration
-The *enum* option creates a derived enumeration as defined in [Section 3.2.3](#323-syntactic-sugar).
+The *enum* option creates an enumeration derived from a referenced Array, Choice, Map or Record type.
+(See [Section 3.2.3](#323-syntactic-sugar)).
+The referenced type is specified by either the BaseType element or the ktype/vtype options of a type definition.
 This is the only kind of type definition where BaseType is not a JADN type.

 #### 3.2.1.5 Format
 *format*